Jit, Qalqilya: Location

 Jit is located 19.7 km (horizontally) north-east of Qalqilya.
 It is bordered by Sarra and Beit Iba to the east, Fara'ata and Immatain to the south, Kafr Qaddum to the west, and Qusin to the north.
 Also nearby are the Israeli settlements of Eli and Kedumim, and the Israeli outpost of Havat Gilad is south of Jit along Route 60.
 Jit is adjacent to Jit Junction, which is the intersection of Route 55 and 60.
 However, Route 55 has been closed to Palestinian travellers going westward from Jit since 2003 due to the expansion of Kedumim across the highway.

 History

-No Byzantine remains have been found here, leading scholars to suggest that the early Muslim inhabitants came there as a result of migration rather than conversion.
+No Byzantine remains have been found in Jit.
+Therefore, historical geographer Ellenblum suggested that the early Muslim inhabitants came there as a result of migration rather than conversion.
 However, in 2011, two reliefs of menorahs dating from the Byzantine period, probably of Samaritan origin, were discovered in Jit.
+The Samaritan chronicle known as the Tolidah likewise record the dwelling of the "Abraham b.
+Sahaba Ṭabba b.
+Yahushuʿa b.
+Abraham b.
+Rumam from the Benē Yahushuʿa b.
+Gidʿūn" in the village, recording its ancient name as Qaryat Gay'.

 Islamic scholar Diya al-Din (1173–1245) mentions the presence of Muslims in Jit during his lifetime, and also says that followers of Ibn Qudamah lived there.